 Typically standards are driven by (and not limited to) external drivers, senior level internal drivers, and ground level internal drivers.
 It is important to understand the drivers so that you determine the context of the standard and where the value is perceived.

-- There are standards that are driven by senior level Executives in the organization such as Senior Management.
+· There are standards that are driven by senior level executives in the organization such as senior management.
 The unfortunate thing is that there are typically dozens to hundreds of standards that are driven by senior management which makes it hard for the employees to grasp their meaning and application.
-To make matters worse, many of the employees within the organization may not even know that they exist or, if they know that they exist, they do not know what they should be doing about them since there is not always guidance on what to do about them (other then "just follow them").
-While, this is seen as a value to the Senior Management, if they do not provide implementation details to the standard (a.k.a., a practice) and manage to the standards (e.g., is the standard making their organization better and more value added), then it is only a standard by name.
+To make matters worse, many of the employees within the organization may not even know that they exist or, if they know that they exist, they do not know what they should be doing about them since there is not always guidance on what to do about them (other than "just follow them").
+While this is seen as a value to the Senior Management, if they do not provide implementation details to the standard (a.k.a., a practice) and manage to the standards (e.g., is the standard making their organization better and more value added), then it is only a standard by name.